trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 #### Handling noise and errors in normal calculation

 Away from an interface, the exact color-field gradient vanishes, but particle disorder and incomplete kernel support can produce small or poorly resolved normal estimates.
-To mitigate this:
+The [`ColorfieldSurfaceNormal`](@ref) thresholds mitigate this as follows:

 1. Normals with insufficient particle support are discarded.
-2. Morris-type calculations reject small gradients and can suppress normals in well-resolved interior regions.
+2. `interface_threshold` rejects gradients for which the dimensionless magnitude ``R\lVert n\rVert`` does not exceed the configured cutoff, where ``R`` is the kernel support radius.
+This applies to standalone, Akinci, and Morris normals.
+3. `ideal_density_threshold` optionally suppresses particles whose neighbor count is close to ideal full support.
+This heuristic is intended only for a free surface with an unrepresented exterior phase.
+It must remain zero for fully represented multiphase interfaces, where valid interface particles can have full support.
-3. Curvature calculations use a corrected formulation to reduce errors near interface fringes.
+4. Curvature calculations use a corrected formulation to reduce errors near interface fringes.

 ```@autodocs
 Modules = [TrixiParticles]